shadowmanos/shadowmanos.github.io/ManosNikolaidisCV.md

 ##### Provider of jovial playspots for surveys, games and o2o in retail stores.
 *London, UK (March 2019 — now)*

 I maintain and upgrade the backend and datastores of our platform that supports and collects data from our playspots (android tables), and some internal tools to manage campaigns.
 Campaigns in USA, UK, Japan and China involving 10000 of playspots.
 A DevOps role requiring regular use of AWS console and managing users, roles and permissions in Keycloak as well as coding.
+Upgraded legacy services from Hibernate and XML to Spring Data and JPA annotations.
+Moved services to Java 11.
+Built a Natural Language Processing service.

-Tech stack: *Java, Spring-Boot (MVC, Data, Security), elasticsearch, MySQL, flyway, ANTLR, Docker, nginx, Keycloak*
+Tech stack: *Java, Spring-Boot (MVC, Data, Security), elasticsearch, MySQL, flyway, ANTLR, Docker, nginx, Keycloak, Splunk, Jenkins*

 #### [Callsign Ltd](https://callsign.com)
 ##### Machine learning powered authorization service and mobile app